Myles Straw Player Props: Guardians vs. White Sox

-The Cleveland Guardians, including Myles Straw (batting .276 in his past 10 games, with two doubles, three walks and four RBI), battle starting pitcher Mike Clevinger and the Chicago White Sox at Guaranteed Rate Field, Saturday at 7:10 PM ET.
+Myles Straw -- .111 average over his past 10 games -- will be in action for the Cleveland Guardians versus the Chicago White Sox, with Mike Clevinger on the hill, on August 4 at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the White Sox.
+He had a hitless showing in his most recent game (0-for-3) against the Astros.

 Myles Straw Game Info & Props vs. the White Sox